xaur/decred-news/guidelines.md

 ### Git workflow

+DJ uses the "draft branch" Git workflow where each document is developed in its own "draft branch".
+It was designed to:

+1. Have low amount of commits in the `master` branch.
+This allows to follow the history on the high level, where commits mainly add new documents.
+Another use case is archivists can clone and update only the `master` branch and ignore the churn of draft changes.
+2. The draft branch can be rather "dirty" in terms of both the document contents and its Git history.
+This gives more flexibility to editors and allows to grant them direct write access to this branch to save them from the pains of the pull request workflow.

+The workflow is as follows:

 * Create draft branch named like `draft07`, where `07` stands for July.
 * In the draft branch, create a Markdown file from a [template](journal-template.md).
+* Make edits to the document.
 * Do not push merge commits, they make history hard to read.
-Use rebase to sync.
+If the branch was updated since your last sync, use rebase to apply your changes on top.
-* Avoid adding large binary files, see [Title image](#title-image).
+* Add any images embedded by the document.
+In general, avoid adding large binary files.
+See [Title image](#title-image) section.
-* When the issue is ready, push a single commit adding it and its image to `gh-pages` branch.
-This will publish it on GitHub Pages.
+* When the document is finished, publish it on GitHub Pages (see example below).
+* Fast-forward `master` to `gh-pages`.
-* If bugs are found in the published version within minutes after the release, quickly add commits to the draft branch and amend the commit on the `gh-pages` branch.
-* When the release commit settles, fast-forward `master` to `gh-pages`.
+* If bugs are found in the published version after the release, add more commits to `gh-pages` branch.
+Then again fast-forward `master` to `gh-pages`.
-* If changes are necessary after the release (>1 h), add extra commits to both `master` and `gh-pages`.
 All published versions must have matching commits in `master` and `gh-pages`.
-* Generally do not edit the document after it was released, unless there is a very good reason.
+* In general, do not edit the document after it was released, unless there is a very good reason to do so.
-* Add new issue to the index.
+* Add new issue to the index page.
 Update index in batches, see [Updating index](#updating-index).
 * Create Git tag from the draft branch for archival purposes, e.g. `archive/draft1907`.
-* Delete the draft branch.
+* Delete the draft branch locally and on GitHub.

-To add a single commit to `gh-pages` with the latest draft:
+Steps to publish the draft:

 ```
 git checkout gh-pages
+git checkout draft06 journal/201906.md
 git checkout draft06 img/journal-201906-384.jpg
-git checkout draft06 journal/201906.md
 git commit -a -m "Add Decred Journal - June 2019"
+git push origin gh-pages
 ```

 ### Updating index